 As you read this topic, you can refer to Windows Phone Silverlight to Windows Runtime namespace and class mappings.

-If you are porting a game or graphics-intensive application, you must use the functionality provided in the Trident graphics model, including Canvas and SVG support, for WWAHost and Internet Explorer 10.
+If you are migrating a game or graphics-intensive application, you must use the functionality provided in the Trident graphics model, including Canvas and SVG support, for WWAHost and Internet Explorer 10.
 This HTML-specific graphics model includes support for 2D and 3D transformations through W3C standards-compliant CSS behaviors.
 For more information, please see the W3C CSS 3D Transform draft specification.